Loving Parents of LGBTQ+-Identified Kids

 Pastors, Preach on LGBTQ+ Ideology

 Brothers, you have an amazing privilege to preach about the beauty of God’s good creation—male and female made in his image and the beauty of marriage between one man and one woman.
 Preach to the young people in the church; warn, urge, and encourage them in the way of truth.
 Don’t shy away from these topics.
-Based on the constant flow of Christian parents reaching out to us here at Harvest USA for help in dealing with their LGBTQ+ identified children, these issues are in our churches whether we know about them or not.
+Based on the constant flow of Christian parents reaching out to us here at Harvest USA for help in dealing with their LGBTQ+-identified kids, these issues are in our churches whether we know about them or not.
 We can’t abdicate through silence, hoping we’ll somehow be safe.
 Parents desperately need God’s ambassadors to be that prophetic voice to their children alongside them.
 If you’re preaching on this issue, it makes it a lot easier for parents to feel comfortable approaching church leadership for help.

 Many parents feel alone and isolated, even in their church.
 This ought not to be.
 Often, when their child comes out of the closet, they go in the closet.

 Many parents feel alone and isolated, even in their church.
 This ought not to be.
-Often, when their child comes out of the closet, they go in the closet.
+Often, when their child comes out of the closet, they go into the closet.
 They feel shame and guilt.
 Unfortunately, many young people caught up in the LGBTQ+ movement are poisoned against their parents and coached to blame and attack their parents as toxic for not affirming their new identity.
 These parents need the church to be there for them.
 The church is God’s place for these parents to grieve, to receive wise counsel, to be bolstered in the truth, and to be supported in their many difficult decisions.
 And the church needs to be ready and willing to minister to their children, as well.

-Humility and Love
+Humility and Love for Parents of LGBTQ+-Identified Kids

 Philippians 2:1–8 is helpful and instructive—it calls us to emulate the humility and love of our blessed Savior.
 Parents going through this kind of suffering won’t benefit from pronouncements of guilt, judgmental assessments of their parenting, or easy answers to their child’s struggles.
 They need kind, humble, and gracious brothers and sisters who will walk gently beside them and be there in all the ups, downs, and messiness of this difficult road God has called them to walk.